draveness/DKNightVersion/README.md

 [[DKNightVersionManager sharedNightVersionManager] nightFalling];
 ```

-If you want to back to normal theme version:
+If you'd like to switch back to normal theme version:

 ```
 [[DKNightVersionManager sharedNightVersionManager] dawnComing];